StreetScout

 Where is Bargara?

-Bargara is a suburb of Queensland, Australia.
+Bargara is a suburb of Queensland, Australia, in the Bundaberg local government area.

 What is the population of Bargara?